MegaFoxardin/RandMegan/README.md

 ## How Much Storage do you require for RandMegan?
 Now some people may ponder of how much storage, RandMegan requires, and you might be surprised, for it does not require much storage.
 Storage Requirements are as follows, but not limited to:
-- (Binary Format) Approximately 42.83 MB
+- (Binary Format) Approximately 20.00 MB
-- (Decimal Format) 46.5 MB
+- (Decimal Format) 20.15 KB

 ## What version of Python is required at minimum for RandMegan?
 Now some people may or may not ponder on what Python Version does RandMegan require, which is understandable,